wrk-fmd/mls-frontend/README.md

 ```

 Navigate to http://localhost:4200.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the watched source files (see above).

+## Start the application with Docker

+Run `docker-compose build` and `docker-compose up` to build and start the application in an Nginx container.
+The container binds to http://localhost:8089.

 ## Code scaffolding